 RICE is a complete research chain, from basic theoretical research through applied research to the development and testing of functional models and prototypes.

-The newly constructed centre will be equipped with unique research infrastructure, for example, a hall laboratory and testing room for high-voltage power electronics and transportation systems, and special laboratories for materials and sensors predominantly organic-based, including clean-room facilities, special microscopy laboratories and X-ray diagnostics.
+The newly constructed centre is equipped with unique research infrastructure, for example, a hall laboratory and testing room for high-voltage power electronics and transportation systems, and special laboratories for materials and sensors predominantly organic-based, including clean-room facilities, special microscopy laboratories and X-ray diagnostics.

 RICE primarily focuses on the following research areas: